 Grandparents are full of wisdom to share with younger generations - here are ideas for things to talk about.

 The relationship between a grandchild and grandparent is a very special one.
-While grandparents provide unconditional love and often act as an authority figure, they also get to spoil their grandkids in a way parents simply can't.
+While grandparents act as an authority figure and provide unconditional love, they also get to spoil their grandkids in a way parents simply can't.
 But beyond that, grandparents also wield incredible influence.

-Here are 10 things grandchildren can learn from their grandparents.
+Here are ten things grandchildren can and should learn from their grandparents.

 Kids may hate having to learn about history in schoolbooks and from old paintings and pictures, but they may find it more interesting to learn from someone who actually lived it.
 Children can find out what it was like to grow up during the Great Depression or World War II from grandparents who experienced life during that time.
 Personal stories are much easier to remember than lists of names and dates from books.
-As Kim Bishop of Charlotte, North Carolina says, "I loved hearing about how my grandparents grew up and how it was different from my childhood."
+Most children love hearing about family history and how their grandparents grew up in a time entirely different from their childhood!

 Everyone has those old black and white pictures of unknown relatives, but grandma and grandpa may actually know where they were taken and who those mystery people are.
-Ask about your family tree — who are their siblings, parents, grandparents, aunts and uncles?
+Ask about your family tree -- who are their siblings, parents, grandparents, aunts and uncles?
 You'll know about tons of family members you didn't know existed.
 And maybe they can share some funny stories about your parents when they were young.
-"It's really interesting to learn about the people who came before me and made my family who we are today," says Katie Matza of Shreveport, Louisiana.
+It can be really interesting to learn about the people who came before you and made your family who they are today.

 Teasing is a part of growing up, but when it comes from someone who loves you unconditionally, it's way more enjoyable.
 Learning jokes and pranks from your grandparents is a great way to bond with them and understand how to react if you're teased by your own peer group.
 Maybe your grandparents will even help you play a prank on your parents.